Eric-nguyen1402/3D_Lidar_Graph_Slam/README.md

 # 3d_lidar_slam
-The ***Pomona 3D Graph Slam offline environment mapping*** project aims to generate the map indoor and outdoor environment based on 3D Graph SLAM with NDT scan matching-based odometry estimation and loop detection.
-In this project, we utilizes the GPS, IMU to correct the pose graph and compare the performance of mapping between these sensors.
+The ***Pomona 3D Graph Slam offline environment mapping*** project aims to generate a map of indoor and outdoor environments based on 3D Graph SLAM with NDT scan matching-based odometry estimation and loop detection.
+In this project, we utilizes the GPS, and IMU to correct the pose graph and compare the performance of mapping between these sensors.

-The "Pomona 3D Graph Slam offline environment mapping" project aims to generate the map indoor and outdoor environment based on 3D Graph SLAM with NDT scan matching-based odometry estimation and loop detection.
-In this project, we utilizes the GPS, IMU to correct the pose graph.
+The "Pomona 3D Graph Slam offline environment mapping" project aims to generate a map of indoor and outdoor environments based on 3D Graph SLAM with NDT scan matching-based odometry estimation and loop detection.
+In this project, we utilize the GPS, and IMU to correct the pose graph.

 [![Build](https://github.com/koide3/hdl_graph_slam/actions/workflows/build.yml/badge.svg)](https://github.com/koide3/hdl_graph_slam/actions/workflows/build.yml) on melodic & noetic